scipy-conference/scipy_proceedings/papers/henry_schreiner/henry_schreiner.rst

 The second major development was the upstreaming of CI and build system developments to pybind11.
-Pybind11 provided significant benefits to our packages over (mis)-using Cython for bindings; reduced maintenance, simpler builds, no need to pin NumPy when building, and a cross-package API.
+Pybind11 provided significant benefits to our packages over (mis)-using Cython for bindings: reduced maintenance, simpler builds, no need to pin NumPy when building, and a cross-package API.
 The ``iMinuit`` package was later moved to pybind11 as well, and pybind11 became the Scikit-HEP recommended binding tool.
-Scikit-HEP developers contributed a variety of fixes and features to pybind11, including positional and keyword arguments, prepending to the overload chain, type access and manipulation, completely redesigned CMake integration, a new pure-Setuptools helpers, and a complete CI redesign based on GitHub Actions, with over 70 jobs and expanded compiler support.
+Scikit-HEP developers, notably Henry Schreiner, contributed a variety of fixes and features to pybind11, including positional and keyword arguments, prepending to the overload chain, type access and manipulation, completely redesigned CMake integration, a new pure-Setuptools helpers, and a complete CI redesign based on GitHub Actions, with over 70 jobs, and expanded compiler support.
 We also helped improve all the example projects.

 This example of a project with binary components being usable everywhere then